 Luckily, there are extremely capable software tools that can do just that.
 All you have to do is introduce the data specific to each event, create and assign tasks to team members, and create a timeline so the tool will know when everything needs to be done.
 You will receive real-time notifications (to stay up to date with the progress), task reminders, and reports.

 Plus, Event Planners can now use an event layout software tool like Planning Pod to create the perfect floor plan.
 This type of tool allows you to plan for things like the guest flow, orientation, and interaction between guests.

 Budgeting & Shopping Lists

 Spreadsheets used to be the go-to tools when it came to putting together a budget.
-However, this means spending hours on end and draining all your mental reserves on one task.
+However, this means spending hours on end and draining all your mental reserves on one task for Event Planner.
 Plus, real budgets need constant adjusting, to fit the reality.